rokitgg/starter-kit/README.md

 - Next.js 15
 - React 19
 - Tailwind CSS
-- oRPC for typesafe API calls
+- oRPC + React Query for typesafe API calls from both client and server components
-- better-auth for authentication
+- Better-Auth for authentication

-The stack originates from [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo).
+This stack is a fork of [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo).
+Props to the creators for their great work!